The KAF Foundation · Youth Arts & Entrepreneurship · Gainesville, FL

 CSRE: Community School Readiness Event

 Year 1 of CSRE.
-Over 200 families served on Gainesville's Eastside before the school year, mostly out of pocket.
+100+ families served and 200+ bags of supplies distributed on Gainesville's Eastside before the school year, mostly out of pocket.
 The City of Gainesville and Gainesville Fire Department showed up.
 The community showed up for itself.

 Westside Takeover

-The first KAF community event.
+The first community event founder Kione Forrest put together.
 A faith-based, arts-driven gathering at Westside Park with live performers, free food, and multiple churches showing up together.
-The community came out.
-The foundation was being laid.
+Not a KAF Foundation event, but the community response here helped shape the vision that became KAF Foundation.

 Sponsor an event.
 Volunteer.
 Refer a young creative.
 Show up.